-From Tata we continue to Imaoun where carvings can be found side by side on the outcrops of rock.
-The site is situated at break in the ridge rising up from the river plain.
+From Tata, we continue to Imaoun where carvings can be found side by side on the outcrops of rock.
+The site is situated at a break in the ridge rising up from the river plain.
 From here you head north following the Tata river and passing through Tiata Tagmoute, a small Berber town, to join the Tilouine to Tafraoute road, which you do at Ighrem.
-From here we continue to travel north to Taroudante for lunch.
-Taoudant is called “the little Marrakesh” and is worth exploring for the afternoon before spending the night there.
+From here we continue to travel north to Taroudant for lunch.
+Taroudant is called “the little Marrakesh” and is worth exploring for the afternoon before spending the night there.

 7th day: Taroudant to Marrakesh

 After breakfast, we climb back up the High Atlas Mountains across the famous Tizi-n-Test pass, stopping at the Tinmal mosque, which may be visited by non-Moslems.
 Lunch will be in a mountain restaurant with superb views.
 The road continues through the mountains to Asni and Tahanoute, which is one of the most beautiful roads in Morocco, with amazing views of the High Atlas mountains and Toubkal, the highest peak in North Africa and a favourite trekking destination.
 We reach Marrakesh in the late afternoon / early evening.

 |750 € *|